 This is vital.
 Get familiar with the publication’s style and tone of voice.
 Know who their readers are, what topics they’ve covered in the past and what their most recent focus is.
 Identify the gaps you can fill.

 Likewise, with clients, do your homework.
 Crawl through their website.
-Check out their Tweets and Facebook page.
+Check out their Twitter and Facebook pages.
 Set up a Google Alert to get the very latest news or announcements.
-Then wow them with a pitch that speaks directly to the problem they have and how you can solve it with your writing skills.
+Then wow them with powerful words in a perfect pitch that speaks directly to the problem they have.
+Then, tell them how you can solve that problem with your slick writing skills.

 2. Know Who You’re Pitching to